Baba Sali: Early life and family

 Yisrael Abuhatzeira was born on Rosh Hashanah 5650 (1889).
 He was the scion of the distinguished Abu Hasira/Abuhatzeira family of Sephardic Torah scholars and tzadikim who were also known as baalei mofet (miracle workers).
 He is the grandson of Yaakov Abuhatzeira.
-The patriarch of this family was Shmuel Abuhatzeira.
+The patriarch of this family was Shmuel Elbaz.
 Born in the Land of Israel, Shmuel lived in Damascus for a while, where he studied Torah together with Chaim Vital.
 In Shem Hagedolim, Chaim Joseph David Azulai described Shmuel as "an ish Elohim kadosh (a holy man of God).
 Wise people speak of his might and wonders in saving the Jewish community from many difficulties."

-Shmuel's descendants eventually moved to the city of Tafilalt, Morocco, where Shmuel's descendent Mas'ud became the rabbi of the city.
-Mas'ud's son, Yaakov, known as the Abir Yaakov, succeeded his father as rabbi of Tafilalt.
+Shmuel's descendants eventually moved to the city of Rissani, Morocco, where Shmuel's descendent Mas'ud became the rabbi of the city.
+Mas'ud's son, Yaakov, known as the Abir Yaakov, succeeded his father as rabbi of Rissani.
 Yaakov's eldest son, Mas'ud, became an av beit din in the same city, and it was here that his son, Yisrael, was born.

 Abuhatzeira's family lived on a large estate which included a yeshiva where young scholars studied night and day.
 The beit din (rabbinical court) of his father, Mas'ud, was also located on the premises.
 His older brother, David, studied by himself in an attic.
 On the rare times that Mas'ud traveled, he would cover his eyes with his cape to avoid seeing inappropriate sights.

 As a child, Abuhatzeira was a diligent Torah scholar, studying day and night.
 At the age of 12, he began to fast during the six weeks of Shovavim.
 Knowing his parents would not let him continue, he hid his fasting from them, but his brother, David, noticed how weak and pale he was.
 Though David urged him to stop, Yisrael continued his fasting.

 After his bar mitzvah, he entered his family's yeshiva, where the students rose at midnight for Tikkun Chatzot and then studied Kabbalistic works until dawn, when they would go to the mikveh, pray the morning service, and eat breakfast.
 This was followed by in-depth gemara study, the afternoon prayers, and a shiur in Shulchan Aruch.